LibrariesHacked/librarieshacked.github.io/_posts/2021-10-25-freedom-of-information.md

 Alternative access doesn't apply to CIPFA as the terms at [CIPFA Stats](https://www.cipfa.org/terms-and-conditions/cipfa-stats) are clear that information purchased from CIPFA has highly restrictive conditions of use.

-One of the ongoing FOI requests has gone to review, with the accessibility of the CIPFA publication covered.
+One of the ongoing FoI requests has gone to review, with the accessibility of the CIPFA publication covered.

 > The price of the CIPFA publication may suggest that the information is not available to the general public but to a particular restricted audience.
 >
-> **FOI legal review conducted on behalf of Merton Council**
+> **FoI legal review conducted on behalf of Merton Council**

 That seems correct.